 What is Autopilot Selling?

-Autopilot Selling is a service that helps the restaurant drive sales and customer loyalty by sending automated messages via e-mail and SMS.
+Autopilot Selling is a service that helps the restaurant drive sales and customer loyalty by sending automated messages via e-mail.
 It comes with a set of pre-built campaigns that target the restaurant's food clients, based on their purchasing history.

 How does it work?